 Cases

-This matter is a class action in which damages are claimed by the plaintiffs, and on behalf of group members, being individual patients who had breast augmentation surgery on or before 29 October 2017 at identified premises and whose surgery was performed by or with the assistance of one or more of 12 doctors in accordance with an alleged standard approach described in the pleadings as the “One Size Fits All Approach”.
-Allegations of negligence, breaches ss 60, 61(1) and 61(2) of the Australian Consumer Law in relation to supply of services and allegations of misleading and deceptive conduct have been pleaded.
-Issues of limitations and non-availability of certain causes of action have also been pleaded in response.
+This matter was a class action in which damages were claimed against medicial practitioners by the plaintiffs, in their own right and on behalf of group members, being individual patients who had breast augmentation surgery at identified premises and whose surgery was performed by or with the assistance of one or more of 12 doctors in accordance with an alleged standard approach described in the pleadings as the “One Size Fits All Approach”.
+Allegations of negligence, breaches ss 60, 61(1) and 61(2) of the Australian Consumer Law in relation to supply of services and allegations of misleading and deceptive conduct were pleaded.
+Issues of limitations and non-availability of certain causes of action were pleaded as part of the defendants’ responses.

-The proceedings were originally set down for a 12–14-week hearing in the Supreme Court of NSW beginning September 2023 but were subsequently vacated in consequence of an appeal to the NSW Court of Appeal concerning an application to declass the proceedings.
-The decision of the Court of Appeal is to be found at [2023] NSWCA 249.
-The matter has now been set down for final hearing from April 2024.
+The proceedings were originally set down for a 12–14-week hearing in the Supreme Court of NSW but were subsequently settled after an appeal to the NSW Court of Appeal concerning, inter alia, an application to declass the proceedings.

 These proceedings involved allegations of negligence in relation to a motor vehicle accident.
 Questions of causation and product liability under the Trade Practices Act were also raised.